Autoregressive Bandits: PROBLEM FORMULATION

 \begin{restatable}[Optimal Policy]{thr}{OptimalPolicy} Under Assumption~\ref{ass:monotonicity}, for every round $t \in \mathbb{N}$, the optimal policy $\pi_t^*(H_{t-1})$ satisfies:

 \end{restatable}

-The result deserves some comments.
-First, we observe that the optimal action depends on the context vector $\zs_{t-1}$ and, thus, on the most recent $k$ observed rewards $x_{t-1},\dots,x_{t-k}$ only.
-Therefore, the optimal policy $\bm{\pi}^*$ is a non-Markovian policy with memory $k$ or, in a different view, a Markovian policy w.r.t.~the state representation $\zs_{t-1}$.\footnote{We can look at the ARB as a particular \emph{Markov decision processes}~\cite{puterman2014markov} with $\zs_{t-1} \in \mathcal{Z}$ as state representation.} Second, the optimal action maximizes, at every round $t \in \mathbb{N}$, the \emph{expected instantaneous reward} $\mathbb{E}[x_t|H_{t-1}] = \inner{\vgamma(a)}{\zs_{t-1}}$.
-This is a consequence of the non-negativity of the parameters $\gamma_i(a)$ (Assumption~\ref{ass:monotonicity}), which enforces a monotonic evolution of the AR process.
+This result deserves some comments.
+First, the optimal action depends on the vector of past rewards $\zs_{t-1}$ and, thus, on the most recent $k$ rewards $x_{t-1},\dots,x_{t-k}$ only.
+Thus, the optimal policy $\bm{\pi}^*$ is non-Markovian with memory $k$ or, equivalently, Markovian w.r.t.~the state representation $\zs_{t-1}$.\footnote{We can look at the ARB as a particular \emph{Markov Decision Processes}~\citep[MDPs,][]{puterman2014markov} with $\zs_{t-1} \in \mathcal{Z}$ as state representation.} Second, the optimal action maximizes, at every round $t \in \mathbb{N}$, the \emph{expected instantaneous reward} $\mathbb{E}[x_t|H_{t-1}] = \inner{\vgamma(a)}{\zs_{t-1}}$.
+This is a consequence of the non-negativity of the parameters $\gamma_i(a)$ (Assumption~\ref{ass:monotonicity}), which enforces a meaningful evolution of the AR process, compatible with our real-world motivating scenarios.
 This way, the action maximizing the expected \emph{immediate} reward (\ie a \emph{myopic} policy) is optimal for the expected \emph{cumulative} reward too.
-This would not hold in the presence of negative parameters $\gamma_i(a)$ that would require planning in the future (\ie a \emph{far-sighted} policy).
 The proof can be found in Appendix~\ref{apx:omitted_proofs}.